Aliases for CBS Gene

 GeneCards Summary for CBS Gene

 CBS (Cystathionine-Beta-Synthase) is a Protein Coding gene.
 Diseases associated with CBS include Homocystinuria, B6-Responsive And Nonresponsive Types and Homocystinuria Due To Cbs Deficiency.
-Among its related pathways are Folate-Alcohol and Cancer Pathway and Glucose / Energy Metabolism.
+Among its related pathways are One carbon pool by folate and superpathway of methionine degradation.
 GO annotations related to this gene include protein homodimerization activity and enzyme binding.
 An important paralog of this gene is CBSL.

 UniProtKB/Swiss-Prot for CBS Gene